LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 for text in texts:
     detect_language(text)
 ```
-#### Code Explanation
+> #### Code Breakdown
 -   **`client = boto3.client('comprehend', region_name=REGION)`**:
     -   Creates an AWS Comprehend client in the specified region (`ap-southeast-2`), allowing us to make requests to the AWS Comprehend service.
 -   **`response = client.detect_dominant_language(Text=text)`**:
     -   Calls the `detect_dominant_language` API to detect the dominant language in the provided text.
 -   **`lang = response['Languages'][0]`**:
     -   Extracts the first (most confident) language from the list of detected languages.
--   **`language_map = {...}`**:
+-   **`language_map = {}`**:
-    -   A dictionary that maps language codes to human-readable language names.
+    -   A dictionary that maps language codes to language names.
 If the detected language is in the map, it prints the corresponding language name (e.g., `'en'` -> `'English'`).
 Otherwise, it defaults to printing the language code.
 -   **`confidence = round(lang['Score'] * 100, 2)`**:
-    -   Extracts the confidence score, multiplies it by 100 to convert it to a percentage, and rounds it to two decimal places.
+    -   Extracts the confidence score, convert it to a percentage, and rounds it to two decimal places.

 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab9-1.png)